Hove, South Australia: Public transport

 The Seaford railway line serves most of the suburb's public transport needs with the Hove railway station situated just off Brighton Road.
 The 262, 263, and 265 bus routes which run from the Adelaide CBD to Westfield Marion via Glenelg also serve the suburb.

 Landmarks

 Major landmarks within the suburb include Brighton Road Oval, Marymount College, and Townsend House, an iconic building that provides services for the hearing and sight impaired.
 The oldest landmark in Hove is the Brighton Town Hall that was constructed in 1869.
 It was the civic centre for 90 years and the birthplace of local government.
 It still stands at the Hove rail crossing at 388 Brighton Road.

 Politics

 The suburb is split between the Brighton and Seacliff wards of the City of Holdfast Bay local government council.
-The suburb is represented by Liberal member Corey Wingard in the South Australian Parliament for the electorate of Gibson.
-Federally, the suburb is located within the electorate of Boothby and is represented by Liberal member Dr Andrew Southcott.
+The suburb is represented by Labor member Sarah Andrews in the South Australian Parliament for the electorate of Gibson.
+Federally, the suburb is located within the electorate of Boothby and is represented by Labor member Louise Miller-Frost.